 We had initially been planning on visiting Asia over Thanksgiving 2017.
 One of the beauties about Alaska’s routing rules is that they allow stopovers on one ways and re-positioning flights can also be booked on the same ticket.
 There are a few other routing rules to keep in mind, but I won’t go into too much detail.
 You can learn more about these routing rules from blog posts by Travel Codex.

-For Cathay Pacific, Continental US to Asia it is 30k for Economy, 35k for Premium Economy, 50k for Business, and 70k for First.
-Obviously, the most bang for your buck (or in this case miles) is going to be first class seats.
+For Cathay Pacific, Continental US to Asia is 30k for Economy, 35k for Premium Economy, 50k for Business, and 70k for First.
+Obviously, the most bang for your buck (or in this case miles) would be first class seats.
 However, first class availability is somewhat limited especially if you’re searching for two people.
-Okay I digress.
-I am primarily going to focus on business class seats since that’s what I booked.
+For this reason the rest of this blog post will focus on business class seats since that’s what I booked.

 Adding Additional Flights

 As I mentioned above, you can add a re-positioning flight to your ticket.
-Keep in mind this flight has to be on Alaska.
+Keep in mind this flight has to be on Alaska Airlines.
 For instance, SEA-SFO-HKG would price out at 50k miles plus taxes/fees.
-I could also do SEA-LAX -HKG for the same price.
-This gives you a bunch of different options when looking for flights from the US to HKG since you can re-position for free.
+I could also do SEA-LAX-HKG for the same price.
+This gives you a bunch of different options when looking for flights from North America to HKG since you can re-position for free.

 But wait it gets better.
 You can also add a stopover in Hong Kong, which is basically an extended layover (over 24 hours).
 For instance, I can book SEA-SFO-HKG (stay for 4 days) -PEK (Beijing).
 This is obviously just an example, but as you can see there are many possibilities since Alaska’s definition of Asia is pretty expansive.

 You can book this routing in business class for only 50k miles (plus taxes/fees) each way.
-Keep in mind a ticket like this could cost up to $5,000.
+This ticket would cost up to $5,000 if you paid in cash.

 Well as you may have figured, this was the routing I wanted to book for our Thanksgiving trip to Asia.